SizheHu/Raster-to-Graph/README.md

 ### Step 2: Access the Annotations

-The annotations can be obtained from [Raster-to-Graph Dataset]
+The annotations can be obtained from [Raster-to-Graph Dataset] (Temporarily unavailable, as we are utilizing these data for our new work)

 The download includes 3 folders: